 Locate the scale not less than one idler space beyond the point where turbulence stops.
 If that cannot be determined, then refer to the following chart:

 belt speeds d

-up to 1.5 m/s (300 fpm) 2 m (6 ft.)
+up to 1.5 m/sec (300 fpm) 2 m (6 ft)

-up to 2.5 m/s (500 fpm) 3 m (10 ft.)
+up to 2.5 m/sec (500 fpm) 3 m (10 ft)

-over 2.5 m/s (500 fpm) 5 m (15 ft.)
+over 2.5 m/sec (500 fpm) 5 m (15 ft)

 CURVED CONVEYORS

 Vertical curvature is common in conveyor design, but one which can create difficulties with belt scales if not dealt with correctly.
-The curvature whether concave (internal) or convex (external), would prohibit proper idler alignment if the belt scale was installed in that area.
+The curvature whether concave or convex, would disturb the idler alignment if the belt scale was installed in that area.
 The more difficult of the two curves is the concave curvature, since it tends to lift the belt off of the idlers in and near the curve when the belt is empty.
-This prevents the possibility of obtaining a good empty belt zero calibration for the scale.
+This prevents the possibility of obtaining a good empty belt zero balance for the scale.

 Concave